loricR/Unity-minigames/README.txt

 - Music and sound
 - Speed of the pipes increasing
 - Color of the pipes randomized
-- All movement stoped when the player dies
+- All movements stopped when the player dies

 -----------------------------------------------------------
 Here are some features we added: